-The Group's interim binding MREL requirement, to be met by 1 January 2022, is 24.95% on RWA basis and 7.59% on a leverage basis.
-The MREL RWA requirement consists of a Single Resolution Board (SRB) target of 20.95% (based on the Group's capital requirements as at 30 June 2020) and the Group's Combined Buffer Requirement (CBR) of 4% on 1 January 2022 (comprising the Capital Conservation Buffer of 2.5% and an O-SII buffer of 1.5%).
+The Group's requirements, to be met from January 1, 2024, are approximately 28.9% on RWA basis and 7.59% on a leverage basis.
+The MREL RWA requirement consists of a Single Resolution Board (SRB) requirement of 23.75% and the Group's Combined Buffer Requirement (CBR) of 5.16% on January 1, 2024 (comprising the Capital Conservation Buffer of 2.5%, and an O-SII buffer of 1.5% and a Countercyclical Buffer of 1.16%).

 The SRB target is subject to annual review; while the CBR is dynamic, updating as changes in capital requirements become effective.
-Therefore the Group's 2024 MREL requirement is expected to increase to approximately 28% (based on expected December 2021 regulatory capital requirements) as the SRB target is updated to reflect the phase-in of the O-SII buffer and the phase-out of MREL adjustments.

-The Group's MREL position at June 30, 2022 was 32.4% on an RWA basis and 11.4% on a leverage basis.
+The Group's expects the 2024 MREL requirement to increase to approximately 29.2% reflecting the phase-in of the CCyB requirements.
+The Group's MREL position at December 31, 2023 is 31.7% on an RWA basis and 12.4% on a leverage basis.
 The Group expects to maintain a buffer over its MREL requirements.
+The Group issued €2,250 million of MREL eligible senior debt in 2023.